1647 Menelaus: Rotation period

-The Palomar Transient Factory in California obtained a rotational lightcurve of Menelaus from photometric observation in the R-band in October 2010.
+The Palomar Transient Factory in California obtained a rotational light curve of Menelaus from photometric observation in the R-band in October 2010.
 It gave a rotation period of 17.7390 hours with a brightness variation of 0.32 magnitude in the R-band (U=2).
 In February 2014, a refined period of 17.74±0.01 hours with an amplitude of 0.15 magnitude was determined by American astronomer Robert D. Stephens at the Center for Solar System Studies (U=3-).

 Diameter and albedo

-According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Menelaus measures 42.72 kilometers in diameter and its surface has an albedo of 0.056.
+According to the survey by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Menelaus measures 42.72 kilometers in diameter, and its surface has an albedo of 0.056.
 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for carbonaceous asteroids of 0.057 and calculates a diameter of 44.22 kilometers using an absolute magnitude of 10.5.